Blog

 Build a moat

-One of the issues many startups face is competition from established companies.
-A community helps by creating a competitive moat around your product.
+One of the issues many smaller businesses and startups face is competition from established companies.
+A niche community helps by creating a competitive moat around your product.

-Step one: Decide what your community will be about
+Step one: Decide on your target audience and what your community will be about

 Step two: Choose a platform